Chris Bosh: Consecutive NBA championships (2011–2013)

-On January 5, 2012, Bosh led the Heat to a 116–109 triple-overtime win against the Atlanta Hawks, highlighted by a three-point shot he made to force the game into overtime with 0.6 seconds left to play in the fourth quarter.
+On January 5, 2012, Bosh led the Heat to a 116–109 triple-overtime victory over the Atlanta Hawks, highlighted by a three-point shot he made to force the game into overtime with 0.6 seconds left to play in the fourth quarter.
 Bosh finished the game with 33 points, 14 rebounds, five assists, two steals, and two blocked shots.
 By the end of the season, the Heat had embraced a small-ball strategy that featured Bosh at the center position.

 In the playoffs, Bosh averaged 14.0 points and 7.8 rebounds a game.
-In Game 1 of the Conference Semi-finals against the Indiana Pacers, he suffered a lower abdominal strain that forced him to miss the rest of the series and the first four games of the Eastern Conference Finals against Boston.
+In Game 1 of the Conference Semifinals against the Indiana Pacers, he suffered a lower abdominal strain that forced him to miss the rest of the series and the first four games of the Eastern Conference Finals against Boston.
 Bosh returned in the Conference Finals against Boston.
 He was moved to center for the remainder of the playoffs, while James, who had filled in at power forward during his absence, remained at that position.
 Boston pushed Miami to seven games, and in the final game, Bosh scored 19 points, including 3-of-4 shooting from three-point range, to help the Heat advance to their second straight NBA Finals, this time against the Oklahoma City Thunder.
 The Thunder won the first game of the series before Miami rolled to a 4–1 victory, giving Bosh his first NBA championship.
 Bosh scored 24 points in the deciding Game 5 and averaged 14.6 points and 9.4 rebounds in the Finals.